 Catheter ablation delivers heat to the portions of heart tissue that cause rapid or irregular heartbeats.
 This procedure can help return the heart rate to normal.
 However, every procedure has complications, and people may still experience recurring tachycardia after catheter ablation.

 People can discuss the risks and benefits of catheter ablation with a doctor.

 Tachycardia occurs when the heart beats more than 100 times per minute, whether at rest or with exercise.
 People develop sinus tachycardia when the sinus node in the heart sends electrical impulses more quickly than normal.

 It can occur as a result of a particular trigger, such as exercise, caffeine, or stress.
-However, sinus tachycardia without a physiologic trigger can be a result of an arrhythmia called inappropriate sinus tachycardia.
+However, sinus tachycardia without a physiologic trigger can result from an arrhythmia called inappropriate sinus tachycardia.

 Treatments for sinus tachycardia focus on lowering the heart rate to normal by treating the underlying cause, such as infection or low blood pressure.
 Doctors may also recommend lifestyle changes, medications, and medical procedures, such as catheter ablation.

-People who have sinus tachycardia can learn more about their treatment options by speaking with a doctor.
+People with sinus tachycardia can learn more about their treatment options by speaking with a doctor.
 A doctor can offer advice on ways to improve overall cardiovascular health to lower the resting heart rate.